GCSEComputer Science

 View mark scheme hint

-Explain how RAM affects the performance of a computer.
+Explain how RAM affects a computer's performance.
 [4 marks]

 4 marks